The Book Thief War Quotes

 Max Vandenburg sat beneath the steps, holding his rusty scissors like a knife.
 (50.146)

 This is the fear-filled scene where Max hides from a Nazi who's come to measure the Hubermanns' basement to see if it's deep enough for a bomb shelter.
-We aren't sure how he plans to use the scissor, but the options are pretty apparent.
+We aren't sure how he plans to use the scissors, but the options are pretty apparent.
 What do you think?